dreamscene4d/dreamscene4d/README.md

 ---

 For demo 3 and demo 4, we will demonstrate the usage of the stage-by-stage optimization scripts.
-This is solely for explanation purposes, you can use the fully-provided scripts to achieve the same effect.
+This is solely for explanation purposes, you can use the fully-automatic scripts to produce the same results.

 ### Demo 3
 <table>